Train and support staff to identify and report fraud and corruption

 - requiring them to complete fraud awareness training every 12 months

-- running fraud awareness campaigns
+- running fraud awareness campaigns, clinics and workshops

 - sending strong and consistent messages from leadership about ethics and fraud awareness to staff

 - making clear and accessible fraud awareness content available on the staff intranet

 - educating providers or grant recipients on what fraud is

 - implementing and promoting integrity networks and processes to raise staff awareness about how to report potential fraud.

 Measure the effectiveness of this type of countermeasure using the following methods:

 - Review the training materials to determine if messages are clear and relevant to staff.